matandaniely/Loan_Approval_Pred/README.md

 This project presents a full pipeline for building, evaluating, and comparing classification models to predict loan approval outcomes based on applicant information.
 The dataset, sourced from a public loan dataset, is analyzed using data cleaning, visualization, feature engineering, and supervised machine learning algorithms.

+**Why is it important to test two prediction models?**
+No One-Size-Fits-All Model
+Different models make different assumptions and behave differently depending on the nature of the dataset.
+For example:
+Logistic Regression assumes linear relationships.
+Random Forest can capture nonlinear interactions and is more flexible.
+Check for Overfitting vs. Generalization
+One model might perform extremely well on training data but poorly on unseen data (overfitting).
+Testing multiple models helps find the one that generalizes best to real-world data.
+Baseline vs. Advanced
+A simple model like Logistic Regression is often used as a baseline.
+Comparing it to a more complex model like Random Forest helps understand whether the added complexity brings real improvement.

 **Project Structure**

 - Loan_Classification_and_Predictions.ipynb: Jupyter Notebook containing all steps from data preprocessing to model evaluation.